leeang/Embedded-System-Design/notes.md

 ####Lecture 9
 **Q1**
+Why would you not place parts under a component such as an LCD or battery holder?
 Never put SMD parts under other parts.
 Don't have parts under the LCD or the battery pack.
-Not accessible.
+Otherwise, we have to remove a large component to fix them.
+Debugging the circuit would be difficult without immediate access to the components.
+Heat dissipation might be an issue depending what these components are.
+There will not be even space to put up LCD over a big capacitor.

 **Q2**
+What order did you place your components and why.
-1 LCD, battery pack, buttons.
-2 microcontroller, crystal, decoupling capacitors, RAM. (high speed lines & sensitive analog lines)
+1 LCD, battery pack, buttons. (through-hole componets that influence the other side of the PCB) 2 microcontroller, crystal, decoupling capacitors, RAM. (high speed lines & sensitive analog lines)
 3 the rest.